shirin-25/Python_labs/README.md

 #### Project Goal
-The aim of the project is to develop a robust model that utilizes a range of demographic and health-related factors to accurately classify individuals at risk of developing diabetes.
+The aim of the project is to develop a robust model that utilizes a range of demographic and health-related factors to accurately classify individuals with diabetes.
 By leveraging advanced statistical and machine learning techniques, this project aims to improve early detection and provide valuable insights for personalized patient care and effective interventions in the field of diabetes prediction.